Understand token usage

 The following examples run two query() calls sequentially, add each call’s total_cost_usd to a running total, and print both the per-call and combined cost:

-Handle errors, caching, and token discrepancies
+Handle errors, caching, and output token counts

 Track costs on failed conversations